 How to customize the way data is displayed in Performance Monitor

 You can also look at the data in other formats by clicking the Change graph type button (or hitting CTRL+G on your keyboard) and choosing the Histogram bar or Report options.

 This picture shows the data in Histogram format.

 And here we have an example of the data display for the Report option.

-This article should show you how to open and get a basic reading Performance Monitor reports and how to apply counter sets to further monitor the activity of your machine.
+This article has shown you how to open and get a basic reading of Performance Monitor reports and how to apply counter sets to further monitor the activity of your system.
 Let us know how you use this tool and how helpful it is for your purposes.
-We plan to do a followup article with more in depth information, so be sure to let us know what in specific you're interested in about this program.